thely/3psite/user/pages/05.3P16/09.travel/default.md

 ---
-title: 'Travel & Directions'
+title: Travel
 visible: true
+fontawesome: use_global
+animate_css: use_global
+wow_js: use_global
+google_prettify: use_global
 ---

 ####HOTEL INFO

 The festival hotel is:

 Embassy Suites Richmond
 2925 Emerywood Parkway, Richmond
 $129/night, reserve by October 19, 2016

 Call the hotel directly at 804-672-8585 and mention "Third Practice Music Festival" for the festival rate.